lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 10)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
+    :pre_build_script: Shell script to execute before the Tox builder.
+        For example, install prerequisites or move files to the repo root.
+        (default: a string with only a comment)
     :python-version: Version of Python to configure as a base in virtualenv.
         (default: python3)
     :stream: Keyword representing a release code-name.